 Over the last 5 years Sam has become involved in research, working with health economic models to inform evidence-based policy at the London School of Economics.
 She then moved to the University of Oxford where she undertook a DPhil (Doctor of Philosophy).

-Meindert Boysen, deputy chief executive and director of the Centre for Health Technology Evaluation
+Meindert Boysen, director of the Centre for Health Technology Evaluation

 After qualifying as a pharmacist, Meindert worked in a hospital in the Netherlands and held positions in health outcomes and sales in the pharmaceutical industry.

 He completed an MSc in Health Policy Planning and Financing at the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Sciences and briefly worked for the King’s Fund before starting at NICE in 2004.

 Meindert was previously on the board of directors for the International Society for Pharmacoeconomics and Outcomes Research (ISPOR), from 2017 to 2020.

 Mark Chapman, interim director of medical technology and digital evaluation

 Dr Paul Chrisp, director of the Centre for Guidelines

 Paul has been with us since March 2009, where he was responsible for setting up our accreditation programme for guideline developers.
 More recently, he was programme director of the Medicines and Technologies Programme.

 Before joining us, Paul spent over 20 years in international medical publishing and communications, focusing on evidence to aid healthcare decision making and the adoption of new medicines.
 Paul trained as a pharmacist and is a member of the Royal Pharmaceutical Society.